TAP327/RangeSearcher/README.md

 - Finally, the program asks the user if they would like to search another file.
 At this point, you can either search again or quit the program.
 If you search again, the previously detailed steps will repeat with whatever file you give it.
 ## Roadmap
 ---
-Future versions of the program may include an executable.
+No updates are planned for RangeSearcher at this time.
 Feel free to let me know if you have any suggestions!
 ## Contributing
 ---
 Any and all contributions are welcome!
 If you have a suggestion for an improvement, feel free to fork the repository and make a pull request.
 You could also open an issue with the tag "enhancement".
-Thank you for helping to make SubsidiarySearcher.py even better!
+Thank you for helping to make RangeSeearcher.py even better!

 ## License
 ---